jonathantneal/http-client-hints/README.md

 # HTTP Client Hints

-The Clint Hints (CH) header communicates device capabilities to the server, allowing the server to return the best possible experience back to the device.
+The Client Hints (CH) header communicates device capabilities to the server, allowing the server to return the best possible experience back to the device.

 This project aims to polyfill <abbr title="Client Hints">CH</abbr> to the best abilities of the device and server.